TwitchPlaysPokemon/pokecat/pokesetspec.md

   - `type+Fire` if the pokeset's species has the fire type. `Fire` can be any type respectively.
   - `level+100` if the pokeset has level 100. `100` can be any level respectively.
   - `form+0` if the pokeset has the form 0. `0` can be any form number respectively.
-  - `setname+Standard` if the pokeset's setname is standard. `Standard` can be any setname respectively.
+  - `setname+Standard` if the pokeset's setname is Standard. `Standard` can be any setname respectively.
     The name will be normalized, which usually means lowercase with spaces replaced by `-` and other special characters removed.
   - `matchmaker-enabled` if the rarity is above 0.
   - `ability+Levitate` if the pokeset's ability has the levitate ability as an option. `Levitate` can be any ability respectively.
 If multiple abilities are avalible, the resulting mon(s) may not have the ability on the tag you filtered by.